Shirin Ebadi: Lawsuit against the United States

 In 2004, Ebadi filed a lawsuit against the U.S. Department of Treasury because of restrictions she faced over publishing her memoir in the United States.
-American trade laws include prohibitions on writers from embargoed countries.
+American trade laws prohibit writers from embargoed countries.
 The law also banned American literary agent Wendy Strothman from working with Ebadi.
 Azar Nafisi wrote a letter in support of Ebadi.
 Nafisi said that the law infringes on the First Amendment.
-After a long legal battle, Ebadi won and was able to publish her memoir in the United States.
+After a lengthy legal battle, Ebadi won and was able to publish her memoir in the United States.